Have a story idea? Email us at firstname.lastname@example.org.

 The Shawnee Mission Post and the Blue Valley Post currently have six newsroom employees.
 Though reporters are assigned to beats that have them focusing on either the Blue Valley or Shawnee Mission area most of the time, you’ll see their bylines on both sites pretty frequently.

-Leah Wankum has been a reporter for the Shawnee Mission Post since 2019.
+- Leah Wankum has been with the Shawnee Mission Post since 2019.
 A native of mid-Missouri, she attended the University of Central Missouri.
-She covers the cities of Lenexa, Shawnee and the De Soto (USD 232) School District for the site.
+She serves as the Deputy Editor for the Post.
 Leah lives in Merriam with her husband, daughter and cats.

 Who owns the site and how do you make money?